bfast2/geeBfastMonitor/README.md

 # Running geeBFASTmonitor

-It's as easy as including :
+It's as easy as including the following code in the beginning of your script :

     var engine = require('users/andreim/geeMonitor:monitor.js');